akka/akka/akka-docs/src/main/paradox/remoting.md

 }
 ```

-As you can see in the example above there are four things you need to add to get started:
+As you can see in the example above there are five things you need to add to get started:

  * Change provider from `local` to `remote`
+ * Disable artery remoting.
+Artery become the default remoting implementation in `2.6.0`
  * Add host name - the machine you want to run the actor system on; this host
 name is exactly what is passed to remote systems in order to identify this
 system and consequently used for connecting back to this system if need be,